Finishes, Styles, Wood types

 Paints

-It takes six hours to paint a door: each coat adds to it durability and helps to create a smoth, even surface.
+It takes six hours to paint a door: each coat adds to its durability and helps to create a smooth, even surface.
 Paints with glaze: the glazing process highlights the visual depth and interest in corners, crevices.
-Adding glaze to a painted cabinets brings out the unique qualities of each door, since it's applied by hand, not two doors are exactly the same.
+Adding glaze to a painted cabinets brings out the unique qualities of each door, since it’s applied by hand, no two doors are exactly the same.

 img_0702